 I’m a Swifty, I admit.
-I know most of Tay’s albums by heart, and have dutifully scoffed at all the jerks and cads and general heartbreakers who populate her songs, songs that I really love.
+I know Tay’s albums by heart, and have dutifully scoffed at all the jerks and cads and general heartbreakers who populate her songs, songs that I really love.

 Then she released Red and I started to think, “I don’t know, Taylor, maybe you’re the problem.”
 This was the start of my personal T-Swift backlash.
 And it wasn’t just the endless relationship drama.
 To my ear, her music had started to take on a less engaging, relatable tone.
 No longer could I delude myself into thinking that Taylor and I, like, totally got each other — which, of course, is a big part of what has made her a superstar.